2023 Online Educational Leadership Doctoral Programs

 For those interested in working at institutions of higher education, similar degree requirements apply.
 More candidates for these positions have achieved PhDs in their own academic field, educational administration, or both; almost all have achieved master's degree at least.
 However, state regulations do not usually apply to postsecondary education administrators, so no exams or certifications are needed.

-The USDE recognizes accrediting agencies, such as the Council for the Accreditation of Educator Preparation (CAEP) for the programmatic accreditation of educational leadership programs.
-Students can search the USDE database or the CHEA database for accredited programs and schools.
+The ED recognizes accrediting agencies, such as the Council for the Accreditation of Educator Preparation (CAEP) for the programmatic accreditation of educational leadership programs.
+Students can search the ED database or the CHEA database for accredited programs and schools.